openshift/assisted-image-service/README.md

 - `version`: indicates the version of the RHCOS base image to use (must match an entry in `RHCOS_VERSIONS`)
 - `arch`: the base image cpu architecture (must match an entry in `RHCOS_VERSIONS`)
 - `type`: `full-iso` to download the ISO including the rootfs, `minimal-iso` to download the iso without the rootfs
-- `api_key`: the api token to pass through to the assisted service calls if authentication is required
+- `api_key`: the api token to pass through to the assisted service calls if local authentication is required
+- `image_token`: the token to pass through to the Image-Token assisted service header if image pre-signed authentication is required

+#### Headers

+- `Authorization`: this header is passed directly through to assisted service requests to handle RHSSO authentication

 ### `GET /health`